IBM/gauge/README.md

 ## Gauge

-Gauge health and security of open-source dependencies.
+Measure release insights and get recommendations for open-source dependencies.

 ## About Gauge